Data Mart Proliferation Is Costly and Degrades Data Quality

 When Virtual is the Smart Move

 When choosing between physical and virtual mart options, architects have to consider a number of business, data source and data consumer considerations.
-To assist them in this decision process, Composite worked with customers and industry analysts to develop an easy-to-use data integration strategy tool.
+To assist them in this decision process, Cisco worked with customers and industry analysts to develop an easy-to-use data integration strategy tool.

 Further, in her recent white paper, leading business intelligence and data integration analyst, Claudia Imhoff, Ph.D, provides additional virtual and physical data mart decision guidance in the To V or Not to V: Business Intelligence Gets Virtual!